pazrg/SOCIB_API/README.md

 	- *Representations*: data-modes, data-levels and features

 * [Data entities](02-Hands-on-data.ipynb):
-	- *Discovery*: find data produced in a given area, time range, containing a certain variable and involving a given inturment or/and platform type.
+	- *Discovery*: find data produced in a given area, time range, containing a certain variable and involving a given instrument or/and platform type.
 	- *Download*: download data from the above discovery results.

 # Quick setup